Skip to main content

 │ Where do you enforce policy on AI-initiated actions │

-│ BEFORE they execute? │
+│ BEFORE they execute, with context-aware evaluation? │

 │ │